hjlopes/collaborative-filtering/README.md

 # Collaborative filtering recommendation engine
 Simple Collaborative recommendation engine model for product similarity estimation.

+There are two endpoints:
+- Item based collaborative filtering: the final model is based on item cosine distances;
-The final model is based on item euclidean distance and can be deployed using the the Docker image.
+- User based collaborative filtering: the final model is based on item euclidean distance.

+Can be deployed using the Docker image.

 ## Requirements